Cheshire Lasers Hyperhydrosis Treatment Information

 In 2004, the FDA (U.S. Food & Drug Administration) approved BOTOX (Botulinum Toxin Type A) for the treatment of severe primary axillary Hyperhydrosis (excessive sweating of the underarms) in patients unable to obtain relief using antiperspirants.

-BOTOX is produced by Allergan, and it is the most studied brand of Botulinum Toxin in the world.
-BOTOX has been available for over a decade and has been used to treat more than 1 million patients with various conditions, including spasticity and movement disorders.
-With FDA approval, the United States joined more than 20 other countries that have already approved the use of BOTOX for excessive sweating.
+BOTOX is the most studied brand of Botulinum Toxin in the world.
+It can treat a wide range of conditions, including spasticity and movement disorders.
+Botox has FDA approval in the United States for the treatment of excessive sweating.

 Local injections of Botulinum Toxin alleviate the symptoms of Hyperhydrosis.

 Research has shown that treating the armpits, hands, feet, and face with Botulinum Toxin is safe and effective.

 In one clinical study involving 322 patients with severe underarm sweating, 81% of the patients receiving Botulinum Toxin injections achieved a greater than 50% reduction in sweating.
 50% of the patients had their excessive sweating relieved for at least 201 days (nearly 7 months).